-Resistance To date there has been no cross-resistance observed between tigecycline and other antibacterials.
+To date there has been no cross-resistance observed between tigecycline and other antibacterials.
 Tigecycline is less affected by the two major tetracycline-resistance mechanisms, ribosomal protection and efflux.
 Additionally, tigecycline is not affected by resistance mechanisms such as beta-lactamases (including extended spectrum beta-lactamases), target-site modifications, macrolide efflux pumps or enzyme target changes (e.g. gyrase/topoisomerases).
-However, some ESBL-producing isolates may confer resistance to tigecycline via other resistance mechanisms.
-Tigecycline resistance in some bacteria (e.g. Acinetobacter calcoaceticus-Acinetobacter baumannii complex) is associated with multi-druc resistant (MDR) efflux pumps. complex) is associated with multi-drug resistant (MDR) efflux pumps.
+However some ESBL-producing isolates may confer resistance to tigecvcline via other resistance mechanisms.
+Tigecycline resistance in some bacteria (e.g. Acinetobacter calcoaceticus-Acinetobacter baumannii complex) is associated with multi-drug resistant (MDR) efflux pumps.
+Interaction with Other Antimicrobials

-Interaction with Other Antimicrobials In vitro studies have not demonstrated antagonism between tigecycline and other commonly used antibacterials
+In vitro studies have not demonstrated antagonism between tigecycline and other commonly used antibacterials.